Health and WellnessSee & Do

 More than 200 rivers and streams, fed by melting snow and natural mineral springs.
-Resorts in Armenia – places of rest up in the mountains to escape the heat of the summer, or down in the lower valleys to escape the cold of winter.
+The various resorts in Armenia offer all types of relaxation methods for every season – places of rest up in the mountains to escape the heat of the summer, or down in the lower valleys to escape the cold of winter.

 Throughout the world, thermal and mineral springs are created as underground reservoirs of water are squeezed by the shifting landmasses, and the rising pressure forces the water to find its way up to the surface.
 This process is far from instantaneous, and the water has time to dissolve within it a huge variety of minerals.
 In addition to the pressure, as the cones of the once volcanically active Caucasus died down, their activity did not cease, and continued to heat the underground water, which finds paths through the fissured rock as the heat expands it, and forces it to come spewing out.